 When you’re looking for HR outsourcing help, Complete Payroll Solutions can be a good fit for your business if you:

-- Have less than 100 employees and can’t afford to have a senior-level HR professional in-house
+- Can’t afford to have a senior-level HR professional in-house

 - Distribute your HR tasks to people in-house who lack the knowledge to handle them, which can increase your risk